Ajax Hosting: Compare Hosting

-AJAX is a widely used group of technologies used in various combinations to create content rich websites and applications.
+Ajax is a group of technologies used in various combinations to create content rich websites and applications.
 It can use JSON, HTML, CSS and other standards to deliver a better user experience and more interactivity.
-AJAX can also be used to serve audio or video content, integrate with social networks and more.
+Ajax can also be used to serve audio or video content, integrate with social networks and more.

-Yes, a good AJAX implementation can significantly reduce the number of requests by using the browser to generate HTML.
+Yes, a good Ajax implementation can significantly reduce the number of requests by using the browser to generate HTML.
 This also results in lower response times, improving user experience.
-This is especially true if you need to update only certain elements on the site since AJAX can target those elements instead of reloading the whole page.
+This is especially true if you need to update only certain elements on the site.

 Are there any compatibility issues I should be aware of?

 Not really.
-AJAX relies on widely used standards and technologies.
-However, it used to have problems with some browsers in the past.
-Most of these issues have been ironed out over the years, so you shouldn’t experience any compatibility issues on the client or server side.
+Ajax relies on widely used standards and technologies.
+It used to have problems with some browsers in the past.
+Most of these issues have been ironed out over the years, so you shouldn't experience any compatibility issues on the client or server side.

-I am concerned about security.
-Since AJAX is handled by the client-side, won’t this create potential security issues?
+Since Ajax is handled by the client-side, won't this create potential security issues?

 These risks can be mitigated, but client-side security is always a concern.
 It shares the same vulnerabilities associated with other web based apps.
-It’s always a good idea to use experienced developers for AJAX, and serious developers who keep track of the latest security updates.
+It's always a good idea to use experienced developers who keep track of the latest security updates.